Skip to content

 Configuring Webhooks

 To configure webhooks in Terrateam, you can use the hooks or workflows sections in your .terrateam/config.yml file.
-Here’s an example configuration that sends a webhook request after a successful apply operation:
+Here’s an example configuration that sends a webhook request after an apply operation:

 hooks: